Understanding Plants and Types of Soil

 Day 1–2: Sow leafy greens like lettuce, kale, and spinach.
 These crops thrive in the early lunar pull, when moisture rises and roots settle gently.

-Day 3–4: Plant herbs and flowering vegetables—basil, cilantro, tomatoes, whose upward growth mirrors the moon’s ascent.
+Day 3–4: Plant herbs and flowering vegetables, basil, cilantro, and tomatoes, whose upward growth mirrors the moon’s ascent.

 Day 5: Begin transplanting.
 Seedlings started earlier now benefit from the moon’s strengthening light, anchoring themselves in new soil with resilience.

 This cycle is not rigid, it’s intuitive.
 The gardener watches the moon, feels the soil, and listens to the plants.
 Coconut trees, for example, are best planted on the seventh day of the new moon, when lunar energy peaks and the tree’s long-term growth is supported by deep-rooted stability.
 This timing, shared in your video, reflects a wisdom passed down through generations—where planting is not just a task, but a ceremony.
-Section 3: Tree Planting by the New Moon — Height:
+Tree Planting by the New Moon, (Height):

 Trees, with their enduring presence, require a planting cycle that honors both time and stature.
 In your second video, you beautifully describe how the hour of planting during the new moon affects the tree’s growth pattern.